 The general recommendation for a non-diabetic person is to get 40-60% of their daily calories from carbs.
 If you eat 2,000 calories a day, that’s between 200 and 300 grams of carbs a day.

-During my last building phase, I averaged about 200-250 grams of carbs a day, but I was also lifting heavily 5-6 days a week.
-As long as I stick to low glycemic carbs (except right after my workout), I can eat that many carbs and still have very tight blood sugar control.
+During my last building phase, I averaged about 200-250 grams of carbs a day, but I was also lifting heavy weights 5-6 days a week.
+As long as I stick to low glycemic carbs (except right after my workout), I can eat that many carbs and still have very good blood sugar control.

 Most people, myself included, won’t be able to “keep it clean” all of the time, and there’s really no room for error on this diet, as you can easily start putting on some fat as well.

-The Low carb (diabetic) diet
+The low carb diet

 I’ve found this to be the sweet spot for most type 1 diabetic women (myself included) when dieting.
 I only go this low when I want to slim down, like when I want to drop the last few pounds for a photo shoot or fitness competition.

 If you live an active lifestyle (and especially if you do resistance training), the moderate carb diet provides you with the energy you need to fuel your workouts, while still allowing for great blood sugar control.

 Ketones can replace glucose as your body’s main energy source, meaning that your body mainly relies on fat for energy.
 In theory, this should make it very easy to lose excess body fat if you limit your calorie intake at the same time.

 Because you eat almost no carbs, you also, in theory, need very little insulin, making blood sugar control easier.

-I know that some people successfully follow a ketogenic diet for diabetes management, and I may be doing it wrong, but it’s really not something I would recommend to anyone.
+I know that some people successfully follow a ketogenic diet for diabetes management, so my experience may not be typical, but I cannot recommend a ketogenic diet at this point.
 You don’t need it for good blood sugar control, and the downsides can be serious.

 As a final note, some people with diabetes also follow an all-carb all-fruit diet in which they eat over 600 grams of carbs a day and get great results.
 This is not something I would ever try, but it clearly shows that there are many different diets that can work well for diabetes management.